srkovnar/wherehouse/subsystems/communication/README.md

 The Communication subsystem is responsible for interactions between the STM32F0 microcontroller and ESP8266 Wi-Fi module.

+## TL;DR for TAs and Instructors

+The code you're looking for is in subsystems/communication/esp8266_firmware/esp8266_release/esp8266_release.ino.
+All of the other files in subsystems/communication/esp8266_firmware are used exclusively for testing.

 ## Hardware Dependencies

 The code for ESP8266 devices has been tested on Ai-Thinker's ESP8266 ESP-01 modules.